BioinfoMachineLearning/PSBench/README.md

 - *_auroc: AUROC from ROC analysis, showing how well the EMA method distinguishes high-quality models (top 25%) from others.

 ## III.
 Scripts to generate labels for a new benchmark dataset
-Following are the prerequisites to generate the labels for new benchmark dataset:
+Users can use the tools in PSBench to create their own benchmark dataset.
+Following are the prerequisites to generate the labels for a new benchmark dataset:
 ### Data:
-- Predicted structures
+- Predicted protein complex structures (structural models)
-- Native structures
+- Native (true) structures
 - Fasta files
 ### Tools (Downloaded or installed in the PSBench installation section)
  - OpenStructure